KOMYO Limited Quantity

-In the history of sake, no breweries had ever been able to polish rice down to 1% before.
+In the history of sake, no brewery has ever been able to polish rice down to 1% before.

-Some people would say, "Do we really need to do this?"
+Some people might say, "Do we really need to do this?"

 The answer of the 6th generation brewer, Jumpei Sato is “Only the brewery which took on this challenge can understand.”.